software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Implement a test class within the `src/test/java` package with the following test methods for the endpoint for _getting all (published) quizzes_:
 >
 > - `getAllQuizzesReturnsEmptyListWhenNoQuizzesExist`: send a request without saving a quiz to the database.
 Then, the response should have an empty list
+> - `getAllQuizzesReturnsListOfQuizzesWhenPublishedQuizzesExist`: save a few _published_ quizzes to the database and send a request.
+Then, the response should have a list of the published quizzes
-> - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a request.
-Then, the response should have a list of the _published quizzes_
+> - `getAllQuizzesDoesNotReturnUnpublishedQuizzes`: save a few _published and unpublished_ quizzes to the database and send a request.
+Then, the response should only have a list of the _published_ quizzes
 >
 > Create an issue for this task.